Yoast/developer/changelogs/shopify-seo.md

 #### Bugfixes

-* Fixes a security issue in the post editor.
+* Fixes a security issue in the editor.

 ## 01/03/2023 11:53 (UTC)